Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - 0 points: Unable to cover the 6-meter distance

-Healthcare professionals typically record the actual time in seconds separately to track precise improvements over subsequent assessments.
+Healthcare professionals typically record the time in seconds to track improvements in subsequent assessments.

-Standing balance and forward reach capacity are essential for many daily activities.
-Patients stand and reach forward as far as possible without taking a step or losing balance.
-The scoring criteria are:
+Standing balance and forward reach matter for many daily activities.
+Patients stand and reach forward as far as possible without stepping or losing balance.
+Scoring is:

 - 4 points: Can reach forward over 20 cm